 - 1. Turn off the engine and remove the key. - 2.
-Be certain the fuel cap, dipstick, and seat are installed correctly. - 3.
-Always tie the frame of the UTV to the transporting trailer or vehicle securely using suitable straps or rope. - 4.
+Be certain the fuel cap, oil cap, and seat are installed correctly. - 3.
+Always tie the frame of the UTV to the trailer securely using suitable straps or rope. - 4.
 Always place the transmission in gear and lock the parking brake.